cucumber/vscode/README.md

 # Cucumber for Visual Studio Code

-This extension adds support for using Cucumber with Visual Studio Code, powered by the [Cucumber language server](https://github.com/cucumber/language-server#readme).
+This extension adds support for using Cucumber with Visual Studio Code, powered by the [Cucumber Language Server](https://github.com/cucumber/language-server#readme).

 This extension is maintained by the [Cucumber team](https://github.com/cucumber/).